5 Things To Consider Before Running Your First Study

 Generally, you should do pilot tests until you have a few subjects run through the study smoothly without any errors and the data quality is sufficient.
 In some cases, pilot tests can also give you valuable pretest data.

 If you need further tips and tricks for running your study in the best possible way, please contact the team at iMotions.
-We would all be happy to assist you!
+We would be happy to assist you!